 Retirement Plans.
 We currently maintain a 401(k) retirement savings plan for our employees, including our named executive officers, who satisfy certain eligibility requirements.
-We expect that our named executive officers will be eligible to participate in the 401(k) plan on the same terms as other full-time employees.
+Our named executive officers have participated, and we expect that they will continue to be eligible to participate, in the 401(k) plan on the same terms as other full-time employees.
+Effective January 1, 2018, we began matching our employees' 401(k) contributions (up to 3% of a participating employee's salary on an annual basis).